crystal-lang/crystal-website/_posts/2024-09-05-digging-into-struct-initialization-performance.md

 Blake3   4.51M (221.76ns) (± 2.57%)  80.0B/op        fastest
 ```

 We now only allocate 80 bytes for each digest (for the hexstring) and BLAKE3 is much faster!
-We’re far from the 14× claim, but the data to hash is small, and the C library chose the SSE4.1 assembly for my CPU; the AVX512 assembly would likely be faster, but my CPU doesn’t support it.
+We’re far from the 14× claim, but the data to hash is small, and the C library chose the SSE4.1 assembly for my CPU; the AVX512 assembly could be faster, but my CPU doesn’t support it.

 ## Let’s refactor as idiomatic Crystal